-We have worked with clients in Qatar for over 25 years.
+We have worked with clients in Qatar for close to 30 years.
 Our team delivers high-profile results for clients in Qatar and Qatari entities active across the Middle East and internationally.

 Building on proven success

-We have worked with international and domestic clients in Qatar for over 25 years and in the Middle East for nearly 40 years.
-We opened an office in Doha in 2011.
+We have worked with international and domestic clients in Qatar for close to 30 years and in the Middle East for over 45 years.
 Our clients include Qatari corporates, financial institutions, government agencies and international companies who do business in Qatar.

 In Qatar we have a long track record of high profile work and longstanding client relationships.
-Several of these relationships are with Qatari-state entities who we have advised on a range of banking, finance, and capital markets matters for over 20 years.
+Several of these relationships are with Qatari-state entities who we have advised on a range of banking, finance, and capital markets matters.

 Delivering results across and beyond the Middle East

-We've invested in building our presence in Qatar, the Middle East and the wider MENA region and our lawyers are permanently based in the region – we believe that clients get the best advice from lawyers who understand local and regional markets, business practices, and regulations.
+We've invested to build our presence in the Middle East and the wider MENA region and our lawyers are permanently based in the region – we believe that clients get the best advice from lawyers who understand local and regional markets, business practices, and regulations.

-And because our work in Qatar often spans regional and international jurisdictions we regularly work with colleagues in other offices - from our 120-plus Middle East colleagues in Abu Dhabi, Dubai, and Riyadh, to specialist lawyers in key financial markets across our international network.
+We regularly work with colleagues in other offices in key financial markets across the Clifford Chance network.
 This means that our lawyers know how to work effectively in extended teams, have first-hand experience of the practicalities of Middle East markets, and are used to complex deals and innovative ideas.